yannh/homepage/content/posts/lambda-execution-model.md

 edge cache, [it is not possible to combine a viewer-* Cloudfront functions with a viewer-* lambda@edge functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-functions-restrictions.html).

-This gives us this final execution model, replacing the viewer-request lambda@edge function by a Cloudfront function:
+This gives us this final execution model, replacing the viewer-* lambda@edge functions by Cloudfront functions:

 ![Cloudfront 3-tier architecture with Cloudfront function](/assets/lambda-edge-3-tier-with-function.png)